IndrekV/MonoFlixel/README.md

 - Clone this repo
 - Add MonoFlixel project to your Solution
-- Add MonoFlixel to your project's references
+- Add MonoFlixel project to your project's references
 - Copy the defult asset files from MonoFlixel project Content directory to your project Content directory.
+- Add using clauses where needed `using MonoFlixel;`
 - All Done, Start creating your game.

 ## Licence